 Visit Kpone Bawaleshie Elementary and Middle School – You’ll have an opportunity to interact with the kids.
 Dance/dinner Party hosted by a Ghanaian family.

 Tour of Accra, visit Independence Square to see the enclosed flame of African Liberation and visit Dr. Kwame Nkrumah Memorial Park, the final resting place of Ghana’s first President; Visit the vibrant Makola Market, a renowned market place and shopping district in the center of Accra.
 Many different types of products are sold in the markets including auto parts, refrigerators, soccer balls and fruits; Lunch at Ghanaian family’s house.

 Beach Day/Shopping; Dinner and farewell reception.

 Depart for U.S.

-- Cultural immersion – visit with families from different socio-economic backgrounds, including eating authentic home-cooked meals in their homes
+- Cultural immersion – visit with families from different socio-economic backgrounds, including eating authentic home-cooked meals

 - Visit to a rural community primary school to interact with kids, teachers and community members

 - Visit to beaches

 - Transportation in air-conditioned van, including transfers to and from airport

 - Roundtrip airfare to Kotoka International Airport (~$1400 from JFK)